What You Need to Know About Alimony in North Carolina

 North Carolina General Statutes § 50-16.7 provides that alimony can be paid by a lump sum payment, periodic payments, income withholding, or by transfer of title or possession of personal property or any interest therein, or a security interest in or possession of real property, as the court may order in its discretion.

 The court may require the supporting spouse to secure the payment of alimony or post-separation support so ordered by means of a bond, mortgage, or deed of trust, or any other means ordinarily used to secure an obligation to pay money or transfer property, or by requiring the supporting spouse to execute an assignment of wages, salary, or other income due or to become due.

-A judgment for alimony, however, is not be a lien against real property unless the judgment expressly so provides, sets out the amount of the lien in a sum certain, and adequately describes the real property affected; but past-due periodic payments may by motion in the cause or by a separate action be reduced to judgment which shall be a lien as other judgments.
+A judgment for alimony, however, is not to be a lien against real property unless the judgment expressly so provides, sets out the amount of the lien in a certain sum, and adequately describes the real property affected.
+Past-due periodic payments may, by motion in the cause or by a separate action, be reduced to judgment which shall be a lien as other judgments.

 The revision of the North Carolina statute in 1995 was step towards the UMDA’s idea of non-support for those who can support themselves.
 The North Carolina statute, however, retains traditional notions of fault and providing for dependent spouses after long marriages.

 With these principles in mind, it probably far better for parties to negotiate property and alimony awards than to leave it to the wide discretion of the judge.